 Elaine serves as president and leads a small team that handles everything in the daily operations of the business and upkeep of the sanctuary, as well as caring for the amazing, happy animals that call the sanctuary home.
 Her greatest joy is seeing the smiling faces and hearing the comments of happy visitors like "this is the best day EVER"!
 What a priviledge to bring joy and peace to so many visitors every year while giving the animals treats and attention, its a win-win for everyone.

-In 2021, the private foundation that supported our sanctuary decided to cut funding, claiming sanctuaries didn’t provide a good return on investment and that they were "run by older, mostly burned out older women in bad locations".
-This happened despite promises from the founder, who had assured me that I would "never have to worry, he would always be there for me" after Dale’s sudden death.
+In 2021, the private foundation that supported our sanctuary decided to cut funding, claiming sanctuaries didn’t provide a good return on investment and that they were "run by older, mostly burned out older women in bad locations."
+This happened despite promises from the founder, who had assured me that I would "never have to worry; he would always be there for me" after Dale’s sudden death.
 As a result, we were left scrambling for financial support, with private donations never being enough to care for over 300 animals.

-It has been a struggle to keep the animals well-cared for while managing finances, especially after COVID.
-However, with the help of a life-saving loan and support from kind people through visits, stays, donations, and shopping in our online store—we are getting back on our feet.
-Despite my disability making much of the work extremely difficult and exhausting, we are continuing to provide excellent care for our animals and exceptional experiences to our guests and the community.
+Keeping the animals well-cared for while managing finances has been a struggle, especially after COVID.
+However, we are getting back on our feet with the help of a life-saving loan and support from kind people through visits, stays, donations, and shopping in our online store.

 Elaine West founded Rooterville Animal Sanctuary Inc. in 2004 with the help and support of her late husband and partner Dale West who died unexpectedly in 2015.
 A disabled widow, Elaine works tirelessly to keep up with everything in the daily operations of the business and upkeep of the sanctuary, as well as overseeing the care of the amazing animals that call the sanctuary home.